The fire department staffs the fire station with dedicated and professional personnel 24-hours per day.

-Emergency medical service incidents continued to be one of the department's priorities and represented 69 percent of the total incident volume.
+Emergency medical service incidents continued to be one of the priorities of the department and represented 70 percent of the total incident volume.

-The total loss from fire in the community was $158,200.
+Total loss from fire in the community was $116,500.
 The department attributes the low number of fire incidents to fire prevention efforts and the fire inspections conducted by fire safety staff.
 In a modern fire service, preventing the outbreak and serious spread of fire is considered as essential to public safety as proficiency in fighting fires.

 Pandemic – COVID 19

-A global pandemic was declared in March 2020, and the State of Ohio issued a series of Department of Health Orders which affected everyday life.
-Many individuals in the community worked from home, and schools suspended in-person classes for a period of time.
-During 2021, some things began to open with modified health restrictions, and schools were in session using a hybrid learning model.
-The fire department assisted in vaccinating the community to control the virus spread.
-Additionally, they acquired personal protective equipment for EMS personnel to handle COVID-infected patients.
-Departmental operations were modified to handle contagious patients, and decontamination procedures were utilized following all incidents.
-The Montgomery community tracked 816 positive COVID cases for the year 2021.
-This brought Montgomery's total number of cases since the beginning of the pandemic to 1,472.
+A global pandemic was declared in March of 2020 and the State of Ohio issued a series of Department of Health Orders which affected everyday life.
+Many individuals in the community worked from home and schools suspended in person classes for a period of time.
+During 2022, some things began to open with modified health restrictions and schools were in session using a model of hybrid learning.
+The fire department assisted in vaccinating the community to assist in controlling the virus spread.
+Additionally, they continued to spend time acquiring personal protective equipment for EMS personnel to handle COVID infected patients.
+Departmental operations were modified to handle contagious patients and decontamination procedures were utilized following all incidents.
+The Montgomery community tracked 3140 positive COVID cases for the year 2022.
+This brought the total cases in Montgomery since the beginning of the pandemic to 6,590.

 Insurance Service Office (ISO) Rating

-The department received an Insurance Services Office (ISO) rating of 2 due to the review of the department’s operations.
+The department received an Insurance Services Office (ISO) rating of 2 as a result of the review of the department’s operations.
 The ISO rating system uses a scale of 1 to 10 for its rating system.
-If a community scores 10, its residents will pay a much higher premium than those with a lower score.
+If a community has a score of 10, its residents will pay a much higher premium than a community with a lower score.
 Current data show there are 43,094 fire departments across the country.
-In 2021, 305 departments were rated Class 1, and only 1,482 departments were rated Class 2.
-The other 41,307 fire departments were a Class 3 or higher, resulting in those communities seeing higher insurance costs for their businesses and residents.
+In 2022, 487 departments were rated Class 1, and only 1,964 departments were rated as Class 2.
+The other 35,911 fire departments were a Class 3 or higher, resulting in those communities seeing higher insurance costs for their businesses and residents.

 Fire Department Funding

-The community passed a new 6 mil levy in the spring of 2018 to fund the operations of the fire department.
-The current levy should fund the department through careful planning and budget controls through 2030.
-The department also receives revenue through billing EMS patients who are not property owners in the City.
+The community passed a 6 mil levy in the spring of 2018 in addition to a 5.5 mil levy passed in 1998 to fund the operations of the fire department.
+Through careful planning and budget controls, the current levy should fund the department through 2030.
+The department also receives revenue through the billing of EMS patients who are not property owners in the City.